cvc5/isabelle-integration-evaluation/certificates/README.md

-1. Sometimes files end in .smt\_in, if so this script changes their extension to  .smt2
+1. Sometimes files end in .smt\_in, if so this script changes their extension to  .smt2 `./preproc/renameExtension.sh <inputDir>`

-./preproc/renameExtension.sh <inputDir>

 2. We don't support the tilde symbol.
 Sometimes it works to just omit them.

-./preproc/removeTilde.sh <inputDir>
+`./preproc/removeTilde.sh <inputDir> `

 3. We don't support the (get-unsat-core) command.

-./preproc/removeGetUnsatCore <inputDir>
+`./preproc/removeGetUnsatCore <inputDir>`

 Now benchmarks are deleted:

-4. Delete unsupported benchmarks with Slurm
+4. Delete unsupported benchmarks with Slurm `./preproc/slurmWrapper <input_dir> findUnsup.sh`

-./preproc/slurmWrapper <input_dir> findUnsup.sh
+5. Delete benchmarks that are SAT by status or that cvc5 can easily prove to be SAT with Slurm `./preproc/slurmWrapper <input_dir> findSAT.sh`
 TODO: This hardcodes the path to cvc5 right now...
 How do I change that.
+Will people have permission to use my binary?